Primooctopus33/octohack/README.md

 # octohack-leaked
-my terrible phobos skid, would not recommend using <br />
+my phobos paste, would not recommend using <br />
 no support will be provided <br />
 Credits: (I made almost all the modules not listed here, may have forgotten to list one or two, some were included in the phobos base i used) <br />
 AntiLog4j -> <br />